-- Vocal Paresis, as well as Spasmodic Dysphonia, quite often have additional reasons for their occurrence. -
+- Vocal Paresis, as well as, (for example) Spasmodic Dysphonia (SD), quite often have additional reasons for their occurrence.

 So the "marriage" of the two conditions resulted in Vocal Paralysis.

-In his case, his throat became the targeted organ which he had been using the most due to his professional conduct.
+In his case, his throat became the targeted organ that he had been using the most, nonetheless, due to his professional conduct.